3arthqu4ke/mc-runtime-test/README.md

 - `headlessmc-command`: Allows you to customize the arguments of the headlessmc command.
 - `fabric-api`: Downloads the fabric-api.
 (Default is none, an example value would be 0.97.0, to download 0.97.0+\<mc\>)
 - `fabric-gametest-api`: Downloads the fabric-gametest-api to run gametests.
 (Default is none, an example value would be 1.3.5+85d85a934f).
+- `download-hmc`: Whether to download headlessmc or not, if not you need to supply a headlessmc-launcher.jar.
+Default is `true`.
+- `hmc-version`: The [headlessmc version](https://github.com/3arthqu4ke/headlessmc/releases) to download.

 # Running your own tests
 MC-Runtime-Test does not provide a framework for full integration tests.